Pawan0019/Pawan0019/README.md

 👋 Hi, I’m @Pawan1019

-👀 I’m interested in Python Development
+👀 I’m interested in Data Science

-🌱 I’m currently learning AI And Machine Learning
+🌱 I’m currently learning Data Visualization And Machine Learning

-💞️ I’m looking to collaborate on Internship
+💞️ I’m looking to collaborate on Data Analysis and Datavisualization projects

 📫 How to reach me kumarguptapawan35@gmail.com